How to Play Rummy

 ▪ One Pure Sequence

-▪ A Second Sequence
+▪ Second Sequence

 ▪ Other Cards Arranged in Sequences/Sets